techqueria/website/content/communities/slack.md

 ### Location Based Channels

-We have a few location channels that are prefixed with `#locals-`.
+We have a few location channels that are prefixed with `#locals-`, for example:

-For example:

 - `#locals-atl`
 - `#locals-austin`